basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ```

 ## Download binaries and replace if needed
-Once the list of FirmwareData object has been returned, it is time to download the binaries from Azure.
+Once the list of FirmwareData objects has been returned, it is time to download the binaries from Azure.
 The compatibility, version and name checking will eventually be done from the assembly that is retrieved from the blob storage.
-The idea is to load a byte stream, convert that to an assembly and from there on check if the assembly implements a specific interface.
+The idea is to load a byte stream, then convert it to an assembly and from there on, check if the assembly implements a specific interface.

 The code below shows how to download a byte array from Azure Blob Storage.
 In this example I allowed public read permissions on the storage container.
-In order for the device to download the data from Blob Storage using an HttpClient, the connection to the DeviceClient has to be closed.
+In order for the device to download the data from Blob Storage using an HttpClient, the connection to the DeviceClient has to be closed (otherwise no connection can be made).

 ``` C#
 public class Azure